Skip to main content

 75% positive mentions, 25% neutral mentions, 0% negative mentions

-The music is highly praised for its quality, distinctiveness, and atmosphere, with each faction having a unique and enjoyable soundtrack.
-Combined with occasional voice acting, it effectively enhances the sense of adventure and conflict in the game.
+The music is highly praised for its quality and distinctiveness, with each faction having a unique and enjoyable soundtrack.
+Combined with effective voice acting, the atmospheric music enhances the sense of adventure and conflict, leaving a memorable impression on players.

-• “Music and the voice actors are of the highest quality and hold a special place in my heart.”
+• “Music and the voice actors are of the highest quality and have a special place in my heart.”

 • “Combined with its atmospheric soundtrack and occasional voice acting, the presentation effectively conveys a sense of adventure and conflict on the frontier.”